 Admiral of the Fleet Sir Benjamin Bathurst, GCB, DL

-Patron – Sir Edward Humphry Wakefield, Bart, M.A.
-(Cantab), F.R.G.S.
+Patron – Sir Humphry Wakefield, Bart, MA (Cantab.), FRGS

+Great nephew of Captain Edward Wakefield, with childhood spent in the Old House, Kendal.
 Owner of Chillingham Castle, Northumberland, well known for its gardens, collections and wild cattle.
-Long-time Chairman – now Patron – of the International Wilderness Foundation; President of Northumberland Mountain Rescue Services and of the Avison Ensemble etc. Patron of the International Search Research Institute (study of the behavioural patterns of lost people) etc. A Fellow of the Royal Geographical Society (London) and of the Morgan Library (New York), an elected Honorary Life Member of the Harlequins Rugby Union Club and of the Scott Polar Research Institute (Cambridge).
+Former Captain 10th Royal Hussars (P.W.O.).
+Long-time Chairman – now Patron – of the International Wilderness Foundation; President of Northumberland Mountain Rescue Team and of the Avison Ensemble etc. Patron of the International Search Research Institute [study of the behavioural patterns of lost people] etc. A Fellow of the Royal Geographical Society (London) and of the Morgan Library (New York), an elected Honorary Life Member of the Harlequins Rugby Union Club and of the Scott Polar Research Institute (Cambridge).
 Formerly MD of Mallett & Son (Antiques) Ltd (London) and Executive Vice-President of Mallett, America.
-Formerly Director of the Spoleto Musical Festival of Two Worlds (Italy).
+Formerly Director of Spoleto Musical Festival of Two Worlds (Italy).

 Mike Nixon, OBE, FRAeS

 Joined the Royal Navy in 1971 as a Seaman Officer, later specialising as an anti-submarine warfare helicopter pilot.
-Commanded at sea and ashore, including taking charge of an eight-nation effort to clear the North Arabian Gulf of mines following the first Gulf War in 1991, for which he was awarded the OBE.
-Served with the US Navy for two very happy years and had a woefully short appointment in the stunning city of Naples on a NATO assignment.
+Commanded at sea and ashore, including taking charge of an 8-nation effort to clear the North Arabian Gulf of mines following the first Gulf War in 1991, for which he was awarded the OBE.
+Served with the US Navy for 2 very happy years and had a woefully short appointment in the stunning city of Naples on a NATO assignment.
 Also served his time in the Ministry of Defence.
-Tempted out of the Navy by Rolls-Royce in 2002, spent the next eight years as Senior Vice President and Military Advisor UK, responsible for holding the Customer account for the UK Ministry of Defence for aero engines sales and support.
+Tempted out of the Navy by Rolls-Royce in 2002, spent the next 8 years as Senior Vice President and Military Advisor UK, responsible for holding the Customer account for the UK Ministry of Defence for aero engines sales and support.
 Chief Executive of the Fly Navy Heritage Trust from 2011 to 2015.
 A Fellow of the Royal Aeronautical Society, an Upper Freeman of the Honourable Company of Air Pilots, and a Founding Trustee of fly2help.org.